borrean/PoVTask/readme.md

 Tests:
 Classes with tests with each test being in a separate class.
+I did not add "Edit campaign" test because "Edit" button cannot be properly defined as locator as specific campaign cannot be selected unless some tricky xpath locator is used.
+The page needs a better DOM design for this scenario.

 TestNG file has to be used to run tests.